Contrast sensitivity in MS: what the research says

 It is not a substitute for optical coherence tomography, MRI, visual evoked potentials, or a clinical examination by a neuro-ophthalmologist or MS neurologist.
 Each of those measures something a contrast test does not.

 A single measurement is a snapshot.
-Test-retest variation is real even with clinical instruments — the Pelli-Robson chart has a test-retest repeatability of about ±0.15 log units, and the smallest clinically meaningful change is generally taken to be about ±0.30 log units.
-A consumer-screen test, however carefully calibrated, is noisier than that.
+Test-retest variation is real even with clinical instruments — the Pelli-Robson chart6 has a test-retest repeatability of about ±0.15 log units (a log unit is a tenfold change in contrast), and the smallest clinically meaningful change is generally taken to be about ±0.30 log units.7 A consumer-screen test, however carefully calibrated, is noisier than that.

 Contrast sensitivity changes are not specific to MS. Cataract, glaucoma, refractive error, dry eye, diabetic retinopathy, post-concussion vision changes, fatigue, certain medications, and normal aging all reduce contrast sensitivity.
 The measurement cannot disambiguate.
 A clinical evaluation can.